Note: My Web pages are best viewed with style sheets enabled. |

 For several reasons, Communicator should have been broken into smaller modules, each for a different capability (e.g.: Navigator, Messenger, news reader, Composer):

-The Mozilla Foundation is moving this direction.
-In addition to its combined Mozilla Suite (12 MB) containing both browser and mail applications, it now has the separate Foxfire browser (4.7 MB) and Thunderbird mail application (5.8 MB).
+The Mozilla organization is moving this direction.
+In addition to the combined SeaMonkey suite (10.6 MB) containing both browser and mail applications, it now has the separate Firefox browser (8.6 MB) and Thunderbird mail application (9.5 MB).
+Yes, the installation files for Firefox and Thunderbird combined are larger than the installation file for SeaMonkey; but they can be downloaded and installed separately.

 This should be a warning to all software developers who distribute their products over the Internet.

-Making things worse, rarely do these smaller installer files come with a warning in advance that they require an Internet connection to obtain the larger files.
+Making things worse, rarely do these stubs come with a warning in advance that they require an Internet connection to obtain the larger files.
 Usually, I do my installations and upgrades when I am not connected.
-Since my wife's computer and mine — and my fax — all share a phone line for connecting to the Internet, I might not be able to connect when I want to install.
+That way, as I log each installation, the log is not contaminated by unrelated Intenet activities.

 Also, for larger downloads, consider providing a method to check the integrity of the downloaded file.
 Symatec provides MD5 checksums for its virus definition update files.
 The Mozilla Foundation provides several checksums for its product installation files, including MD5.
 (While the MD5 algorithm is generally no longer used for encryption because it was found to contain some vulnerabilities against hostile attacks, it is still useful for checking large files against accidental corruption.)

-Remember, a significant number of those who access the Internet from home still use dial-up modems.
-Even through a 56 Kbps modem (the fastest available, which I now use), 20 MB still takes over 45 minutes to download — if your server can indeed deliver 56 Kbps.
+Remember, about 10%-20% of those who access the Internet from home still use dial-up modems.
+Even through a 56 Kbps modem (the fastest available), 20 MB still takes over 45 minutes to download — if your server can indeed deliver 56 Kbps.
 If your server cannot deliver 56 Kbps, a broadband connection (e.g., DSL, cable modem, T1) would not help me; in this case, you should not ask anyone to download megabyte files from your site.

 5 February 2000